 The Bright Futures program offers merit-based scholarships to Florida residents who stay in Florida for college or vocational school (unfortunately, you won't be eligible for an award if you attend college out of state).

 Any student who meets all of the eligibility requirements for Bright Futures will receive funds to attend any public or private college in Florida.
-Financial need is not considered in awarding Bright Futures scholarships (although if you get a Bright Futures scholarship, that will be considered if you apply for a federal loan in addition).
+Financial need is not considered in awarding Bright Futures scholarships (although if you get a Bright Futures scholarship, that will be considered if you apply for a federal loan in addition to the scholarship).

 There are three different scholarship programs, all with different eligibility requirements and award amounts.
-All of these scholarships are renewable—as long as you continue to meet eligibility requirements, you can get these awards year after year until you've finished your program of study:
+All of these scholarships are renewable—as long as you continue to meet eligibility requirements, you can get these awards up to five years after the date of your graduation:

 - Florida Academic Scholars (FAS): This is the most competitive scholarship and most generous scholarship.
 It's geared towards "A students."
 FAS winners can receive funding for the entire duration of their course of study.

 - Florida Merit Scholars (FMS): This scholarship is less competitive than the FAS, but it still has relatively high minimum test score and GPA requirements.
 It's geared towards "B students."
 FMS winners can receive funding for the entire duration of their course of study.

 - Gold Seal Vocational Scholars (GSV): This scholarship helps students pursue post-high school vocational and certificate degrees.
 It's the least competitive award and provides the least amount of funding.
 GSV winners can receive scholarship funding for up to 72 credit hours of a technical degree program or career certificate program OR up to 60 credit hours of an applied technology degree program.

 Like I mentioned above, scholarship funds are awarded per credit hour.
 Scholarship recipients receive a fixed amount based on scholarship type, school type, and credit type.